-Germany tornado leaves one dead and at least 40 injured
+Germany tornadoes leave one dead and at least 40 injured

 The weather in Germany is in stark contrast to the conditions in Spain, which is experiencing an extreme heatwave.
 The warm weather is being caused by a mass of hot, dry air carrying dust coming from northern Africa.

-It has pushed temperatures some 15C above average, with the mercury topping 40C (104F) in some regions .
-The State Meteorological Agency said it expected the "unusual and extreme" temperatures to peak on Saturday.
-"These will probably be among the warmest temperatures we've seen in May in the 21st century," agency spokesman Ruben del Campo said.
+It has pushed temperatures some 15C above average, with thermometers topping 40C (104F) in some regions.
+The State Meteorological Agency said it expected the “unusual and extreme” temperatures to peak on Saturday.
+“These will probably be among the warmest temperatures we've seen in May in the 21st century,”agency spokesman Ruben del Campo said.

 Register for free to continue reading